 Also, the obesity and lethargy that neutering can cause in real life is not to confused to the inaccurate lazy portrayal of castrated or companion animals in fiction.

 One of the metabolic issues that castration and spaying causes is lethargy, which is an unnatural sort of low energy.
 Lethargy should not be confused with laziness however.
 Obesity is another effect of this endocrine disrupting procedure.
 In cats, this gonadal divestation (what spaying and neutering is) not only lowers metabolism, it increases appetite, which can result in them either having a hard time regulating their appetite or having an insatiable appetite.
 However, being fat doesn't equate to being lazy.

 In fiction, however, spayed and neutered animals (but especially neutered ones) will usually end up chubby, lethargic, and lazy after the surgery.
 A previously energetic pet will suddenly just want to sit around all day.
-This trope is one of the top reasons why Animals Fear Neutering; they don't want to become lazy, fat, and lethargic like the others they've seen.
+This trope is one of the top reasons why Animals Fear Neutering; they don't want to become lazy, fat, dumb, and lethargic like the others they've seen.

 - Tailchaser's Song:

 - Cats mock lazy cats by comparing them to eunuchs (AKA, neutered toms).

 - Hushpad was a playful Proper Lady kitten at the start the book.
 When Tailchaser reunites with her, he finds her much rounder than he remembers (but nonetheless pretty).
 Tailchaser soon finds that all Hushpad wants to do is nap all day.
 She isn't even remotely interested in having kittens anymore.
 The two cats part due to their conflicting interests.

 - Almost all neutered toms in Warriors become lazy.
 Kittypets are already known for being plumper than their forest-dwelling brethren, but neutered ones are especially so.